israel-dryer/ttkbootstrap/docs/tutorial.rst

 If you do not create an instance of ``Tk()``, the ``Style`` object automatically creates one.
 You can access this root window through the **master** property.

-By default, the **flatly** style will be applied to the application if you do not explicitly select one.
+By default, the **flatly** theme will be applied to the application if you do not explicitly select one.

 If you want to use a different style, you can pass the style name as a keyword argument when you create the style
 object: